Trends and climate

 - The Hong Kong courts have advocated the need for deterrent sentences, which means that immediate custodial sentences can be expected.

-Where a person has been convicted of an offence under the Prevention of Bribery Ordinance, the court may – if it is in the public interest to do so – prohibit the convicted person from taking or continuing employment, whether paid or unpaid, for up to seven years (Section 33A).
+Where a person has been convicted of an offence under the POBO, the court may – if it is in the public interest to do so – prohibit the convicted person from taking or continuing employment, whether paid or unpaid, for up to seven years (Section 33A).

 Companies or organisations